tobbik/lua-t/docs/Pack.rst

    - p[2]: is an atomic packer of type (int2L) with an 8 bytes offset

 reuse of packers
-  Any previously defined packer can be used in plcae of a format string to create a new packer.
+  Any previously defined packer can be used in place of a format string to create a new packer.
 Consider the following code:

   .. code:: lua